 <Table 2 here please>

+4.2.2 SSY from disturbed and undisturbed portions of Upper, Lower, and Total watersheds

 Disturbed areas accounted for 10% of the LOWER subwatershed area but approximately 87% of the SSYEV from the LOWER subwatershed.
 Only 5.2% of the TOTAL watershed area was disturbed, but SSY from disturbed areas accounted for 75% of SSY EV_TOTAL. sSSY from disturbed areas in the LOWER subwatershed was 1,095 tons/km², or 58x the sSSY of undisturbed forest (Table 3).

 <Table 3 here please>

+4.2.3.
+Suspended sediment yield during storm events (SSYEV) from Lower_Quarry and Lower_Village watersheds

 The separate contributions to SSY from the quarry and village were determined for eight storm events (Table 4), where 29% of SSYEV came from the UPPER subwatershed, 36% from the LOWER_QUARRY subwatershed, and 35% from the LOWER_VILLAGE subwatershed. sSSY from the UPPER, LOWER_QUARRY, and LOWER_VILLAGE subwatersheds, and the TOTAL watershed was 15, 61, 27, and 26 tons/km², respectively.
 The storms in Table 4 show a smaller increase in SSY from the TOTAL watershed (1.7x SSYUPPER) compared with the 42 storms with data at FG1 and FG3 (3.9x SSYUPPER Table 2), so these storms may underrepresent the contributions of the quarry and village to SSY. sSSY increased by 4.1x in the LOWER_QUARRY subwatershed and 1.8x in the LOWER_VILLAGE subwatershed compared with the undisturbed UPPER watershed.

 <Table 4 here please>

-Very small fractions of the subwatershed areas are disturbed, yet roughly 77% of SSY EV_LOWER_QUARRY (6.5% disturbed) and 51% of SSY EV_LOWER_VILLAGE (11.7% disturbed) subwatersheds was from disturbed areas.
+4.2.4 SSY from disturbed and undisturbed portions of Lower_Quarry and Lower_Village watershedsVery small fractions of the subwatershed areas are disturbed, yet roughly 77% of SSY EV_LOWER_QUARRY (6.5% disturbed) and 51% of SSY EV_LOWER_VILLAGE (11.7% disturbed) subwatersheds was from disturbed areas.
 Similarly, 5.2% of the TOTAL watershed was disturbed but 75-45% of SSY EV_TOTAL was from disturbed areas (Tables 3 and 5).
 The quarry significantly increased SSY and contributed the majority of SSY from disturbed areas in Faga'alu watershed. sSSY from disturbed areas in the UPPER (37 tons/km²), LOWER_QUARRY (722 tons/km²), and LOWER_VILLAGE subwatersheds (116 tons/km²) suggested that disturbed areas increase sSSY over forested conditions by 49x and 8x in the LOWER_QUARRY and LOWER_VILLAGE subwatersheds, respectively.
 Human disturbance in the LOWER_VILLAGE subwatershed also increased SSY above natural levels but the magnitude of disturbance was much lower than the quarry.

 <Table 5 here please>

-4.3 Objective 2: Modeling SSYEV with storm metrics
+4.3 Modeling SSYEV with storm metrics

 4.3.1.
 Selecting the best predictor of SSYEV

-Qsum and Qmax were the best predictors of SSYEV for the forested UPPER watershed, and Psum and Qmax were the best predictors for the TOTAL watershed.
+Qsum and Qmax were the best predictors of SSYEV for the forested UPPER watershed, and Psum and Qmax were the best predictors for the TOTAL watershed (Figure 7, Table 6).
 SSYEV is calculated from Q so it is expected that Qsum should correlate closely with SSYEV (Duvert et al., 2012; Rankl, 2004).
 Discharge metrics were also highly correlated with SSYEV in the TOTAL watershed, suggesting discharge metrics are good predictors in both disturbed and undisturbed watersheds.
 Most of the scatter in the Qmax-SSYEV relationship is observed for small events, and Qmax correlated strongly with the largest SSYEV values, when most of the annual sediment load is generated (Table 6).

 <Table 6 here please>